 Featured in Top Influential Computer Scientists Today

-Stuart Jonathan Russell is a computer scientist known for his contributions to artificial intelligence.
+Stuart Jonathan Russell is an English computer scientist known for his contributions to artificial intelligence.
 He is a Professor of Computer Science at the University of California, Berkeley and Adjunct Professor of Neurological Surgery at the University of California, San Francisco.
 He holds the Smith-Zadeh Chair in Engineering at University of California, Berkeley.
 He founded and leads the Center for Human-Compatible Artificial Intelligence at UC Berkeley.
-Russell is the co-author of the most popular textbook in the field of artificial intelligence: Artificial Intelligence: A Modern Approach used in more than 1,400 universities in 128 countries.Source: Wikipedia
+Russell is the co-author of the most popular textbook in the field of artificial intelligence: Artificial Intelligence: A Modern Approach used in more than 1,500 universities in 135 countries.Source: Wikipedia